The Support Desk App allows users to submit tickets for techs to investigate and respond, and to track progress on outstanding tickets.

 Support Desk has three types of users with different views within the App, as follows:

-Supervisors are assigned within the App by clicking Toolbox (top right), and selecting Assign Supervisors.
+Supervisors are assigned within the App by hovering over the Admin icon in the toolbar and clicking Assign Supervisors.
 Supervisors can create and manage both public and private forms, as well as delegate incoming tickets to technicians and monitor ticket progress.
 Supervisors have full access to all forms, tickets, and technicians throughout the App.
 Supervisors can add, edit and delete public and private ticket notes and Home Page alert boxes.

 Technicians are assigned when you create a form within the App, and you can assign one or more technicians to a form.
 Technicians can accept incoming tickets from the forms they're assigned.
 Technicians can add, edit and delete public or private ticket notes and Home Page alert boxes.
 Technicians don't see tickets from other forms, unless those tickets have been closed and are then available through the search function.

 Users can fill out forms to generate tickets, track the progress of their tickets from the My Tickets tab, and add notes to their tickets (if this option has been enabled).
 Users only have access to search their own active tickets, and search any closed tickets that are designated for user search.
 If a form has been secured and the user hasn't been given view access, they won't be able to generate tickets on that form.